circleci/circleci-docs/jekyll/_cci2/non-aws.md

 This method of preview installation has the following limitations:

-- It is not possible to use `machine` executors
+- It is not possible to use `machine` executors.
-- It is not possible to use the Remote Docker Environment or Docker Layer Caching
+- It is not possible to use the Remote Docker Environment or Docker Layer Caching.
-- There is no first-class high-availability option
+- There is no first-class high-availability option.

 CircleCI 2.0 provides new infrastructure that includes the following improvements: